Avi Ostrowsky: Music career

-In 1968, before returning to Israel from his studies in Vienna, Ostrowsky received and accepted the invitation from the renowned musician Frank Peleg and was appointed music director and permanent conductor of the Haifa Symphony Orchestra in Israel.
-In 1970 he established the Israel Netanya Kibbutz Orchestra and was its music director and permanent conductor.
-In 1973 he founded the Israel Sinfonietta Beer Sheva and directed it until 1978 when he was named music director and permanent conductor of the Antwerp Philharmonic Orchestra.
-In 1989 he was elected music director and permanent conductor of the Norwegian Radio Symphony Orchestra in Oslo.
-In 1998 Ostrowsky was asked by the management of the Israel Netanya Kibbutz Orchestra to return and serve again as the music director and permanent conductor.
+In 1968, before returning to Israel from his studies in Vienna, Ostrowsky accepted an invitation from Frank Peleg to be appointed music director and permanent conductor of the Haifa Symphony Orchestra in Israel.
+In 1970, he established the Israel Netanya Kibbutz Orchestra and served as its music director and permanent conductor.
+In 1973, he founded the Israel Sinfonietta Beer Sheva, which he directed until 1978, when he was named music director and permanent conductor of the Antwerp Philharmonic Orchestra.
+In 1989, he was elected music director and permanent conductor of the Norwegian Radio Symphony Orchestra in Oslo.
+In 1998, Ostrowsky was asked by the management of the Israel Netanya Kibbutz Orchestra to return and serve again as the music director and permanent conductor.

-Ostrowsky has conducted many well known orchestras in Israel and around the world.

-In Israel he has conducted the Israel Philharmonic Orchestra, the Jerusalem Symphony Orchestra, the Israel Rishon Lezion Symphony Orchestra, the Israel Camerata Jerusalem, the Israel Chamber Orchestra, the Raanana Symphony Orchestra and more.

-Around the world Ostrowsky has conducted many orchestras.
-Among others: London Philharmonic Orchestra, London Symphony Orchestra, Philharmonia Orchestra, Royal Philharmonic Orchestra, BBC Philharmonic Orchestra, Mariinsky Opera Orchestra in St. Petersburg, St. Petersburg Symphony Orchestra, Amsterdam Philharmonic, Brussels Philharmonic, Belgian National Symphony Orchestra, Cologne Radio Symphony Orchestra in Germany, Stuttgart Philharmonic, Vienna Symphony Orchestra, Lamoureux Orchestra in Paris, Bordeaux National Symphony Orchestra, Nice Opera house in France, La Fenice Opera House in Venice, Oslo Philharmonic, Gothenburg Symphony Orchestra in Sweden, Malmo Symphony Orchestra, Danish Radio Symphony Orchestra in Copenhagen, Zagreb Philharmonic, Mexico Philharmonic, Ofunam Philharmonic in Mexico, and more.

-He has also conducted many opera productions at various opera houses around the world.

-Ostrowsky has toured with different orchestras around the world, including the London Philharmonic Orchestra while touring Australia, the Malmo Symphony Orchestra in Sweden, the Stuttgart Philharmonic Orchestra around Germany, and more.

-He recorded many concerts that were transferred to CDs and DVDs, including works by Mozart, Beethoven, Berlioz, Schubert, Brahms, Dvorak, Tchaikovsky, Mahler, Prokofiev, Shostakovich, Stravinsky, and many more.